 Living and working abroad is exciting – there’s always something new to discover, a new place to visit, and new ways to buy the wrong thing at the grocery store again.
-But one thing strikes fear into the heart of many potential travelers: how to make friends as a digital nomad.
+But one thing strikes fear into the heart of many potential travelers: how find a digital nomad community and make friends.

 Plus working remotely alone in your house gets lonely eventually – I love doing my focused work around other people because gets me out of the house.
 And coworking spaces often organize events so you can easily meet other nomads and expats.